Steam Carpet Cleaning Can Cause Mold

 3. Choked Vacuum

 Along with the first bad habit, many steam cleaners leave V-shaped lines in the carpet.
 This offers appeal while letting the customer know that the area has been cleaned.
 Leaving the wand on the carpet for extended periods of time creates a closed vacuum circuit.
 This reduces sufficient air flow and water delivery back to the vacuum waste tank.
-By not lifting the wand periodically, the technician reduces water lift and leaves excess water in the carpet.
+By not lifting the wand periodically, the technician reduces water lift and leaves excess water in the fibers.

 How to Reduce Carpet Mold

-Steam Carpet Cleaning Alternatives
+Steam Cleaning Alternatives

 Dry Compound Cleaning

 Dry Compound Cleaning can include carcinogenic solvents within the cellulose to allow for better cleanability.
-It is best to ask the carpet cleaning company to provide you with a Safety Data Sheet (SDS).
+It is best to ask the cleaning company to provide you with a Safety Data Sheet (SDS).
 This informational sheet allows you to see what the cellulose powder contains prior to use.

 Dry Carpet Cleaning

 The Very Low Moisture method is somewhat controversial as the encapsulating detergents differ greatly in their effectiveness.
 I have seen some encapsulating detergents that leave a sticky, soil trapping residue.
 However, I have also seen other detergents that dry to a brittle crystal.
 The brittle crystal traps the soils and allows the method to work correctly.
-Overall, VLM eliminates the possibility of carpet mold, though clean is relative to the detergent used.
+Overall, VLM eliminates the possibility of mold, though clean is relative to the detergent used.